 Organizing your recipes will help streamline your meal planning and save time.
 With a digital cookbook, all of your recipes are in one place.
 Collecting your recipes allows you to quickly search, scan, and choose what you want to cook and do quick work of creating shopping lists.

 Your digital cookbook will show you recipes you haven’t seen in years.
 It may even get you out of a cooking rut.
-I found dishes that I used to make all the time that quickly went back into rotation.
+I found dishes that I used to make that quickly went back into rotation.
 Digital cookbook for the win!

 When choosing a method to create a digital cookbook, I’m looking for a few things.
 First is the ease of use.
-I want something simple that I can easily import recipes from any website without fuss.
+I want something simple to import recipes from any website without fuss easily.
 It’s also essential to be able to add recipes that aren’t on the internet.
 We all have those recipes we printed years ago or family dishes that are significant parts of our collections.
-The app should allow those recipes to be added quickly.
+The online recipe organizers should allow those recipes to be added quickly.

-Next, I am evaluating the search function.
+Next, I evaluate the search function.
 It’s essential to have an app that allows you to find a recipe quickly.
-These apps are designed to save you time, not waste it with a long search.
+These online recipe organizers are designed to save you time, not waste it with a long search.

-I am also looking for the option to create a useful shopping list.
+I am also looking for the option to create a helpful shopping list.
 The list should be well organized and easy to share, print, or save.

 All of the apps have additional features, but I have found that not all are worthwhile.
 Bonus points are given to innovations that provide real value.